Migrate consumer G Suite mailboxes to Microsoft 365 or Office 365

 Select your domain and then choose Fix issues.

-The status shows Fix issues because you stopped the wizard partway through so you could migrate your Gmail email to Office 365 before switching your MX record.
+The status shows Fix issues because you stopped the wizard partway through so you could migrate your Gmail email to Microsoft 365 or Office 365 before switching your MX record.

-For each DNS record type that you need to add, choose What do I fix?, and follow the instructions to add the records for Office 365 services.
+For each DNS record type that you need to add, choose What do I fix?, and follow the instructions to add the records for Microsoft 365 or Office 365 services.

 After you've added all the records, you'll see a message that your domain is set up correctly: Contoso.com is set up correctly.
 No action is required.